Usability testing questions: How to write and ask effective UX questions

 While the former serves as the core of your usability test, questions are a great way to get feedback on specific elements and pain points of your design.
 Often with user testing, there are one or two aspects in a test prototype that as a designer you’re particularly keen on validating.
 Asking questions can prompt a user to reflect on certain parts of the user experience and voice their feedback.

-And outside the usability test itself, questions allow you to know the person behind the user.
+And outside the test itself, usability survey questions allow you to know the person behind the user.
 Which demographic they’re in, how familiar they are with technology, and what they think of your product overall are useful bits of info that add context and detail to your results.

 All this is vital for getting the most out of each testing session.
 Since finding participants is always a challenge, every test counts.